sunfounder/picar-x/docs/source/python_view_pic.rst

     sleep(2)
     camera.capture('foo.jpg')

-而在我们的示例中，我们更确切的使用了 **capturing timelapse sequences** 的方法。这是为了使OpenCV能够获取连续的画面。
+In our example, we make use of the method of **capturing timelapse sequences** more exactly, which is to enable OpenCV to acquire continuous pictures.

 With this method, the camera captures images continually until you tell it to stop.
 Images are automatically given unique names and you can easily control the delay between captures.